rydmike/flex_seed_scheme/README.md

     // Make a light ColorScheme from the seeds. final ColorScheme schemeLight = SeedColorScheme.fromSeeds(
       brightness: Brightness.light,
-      // Primary key color is required, like seed color ColorScheme.fromSeed.
+      // Primary key color is required, like seed color in ColorScheme.fromSeed.
       primaryKey: primarySeedColor,
-      // You can add optional own seeds for secondary and tertiary key colors.
+      // You can add optional key colors as seeds for secondary and tertiary colors.
       secondaryKey: secondarySeedColor,
       tertiaryKey: tertiarySeedColor,
       // Tone chroma config and tone mapping is optional, if you do not add it